 2. Choose the way you want to work

-The next step in your way to start a photography business is to choose How to make money through Photography?
+The next step in your way to starting a photography business is to choose How to make money through Photography?
 The question is very important as it would allow you to set your goals, the amount of time you would be investing, and other important factors.
-This point is also a key factor to decide how much do photographers make so make sure you go thoroughly to these points.
+This point is also a key factor to decide how much photographers make so make sure you go thoroughly to these points.
 From a broader perspective, you earn money in photography in three ways.

 The first and most common method of earning money in photography is working for clients.
-At the start, you can approach some people looking for the photographer in your niche or make cold reach out to those who would be interested in your service in exchange for capital.
+At the start, you can approach some people looking for a photographer in your niche or make cold reach out to those who would be interested in your service in exchange for capital.

-Also to note that most of the niches in photography will fall under this “workspace” where you would be working on a project for your client.
+Also, note that most of the niches in photography will fall under this “workspace” where you would be working on a project for your client.
 This field also allows you to learn and work much more than any other as you would be exploring new work, working with deadlines, and much more from your day-to-day life.

 The next way you can start earning in the photography business is by teaching your people photography.
-If you have managed to learn skills and insights about the photography you teach it to the newcomers and make money out of it.
+If you have managed to learn skills and insights about photography you teach it to the newcomers and make money out of it.

 These courses can again be offline or online or both.
 And regarding the courses, you can teach anything regarding photography for eg: Food photography, mobile photography, basics of photography or anything that you would like.
-For this, you can charge an amount based on the sessions and value you would be giving out of it.
+For this, you can charge an amount based on the sessions and the value you would be giving out of it.

 Secondly, there are multiple ways you can conduct online teaching of photography.
-You can either create a live session of you or create a course and put it on the learning sites.
+You can either create a live session of yourself or create a course and put it on the learning sites.
 This way the whole world would get access to your course and you can earn whenever someone opts for your course.

 Selling your Photographs

-Another great way that you can make money in the Photography business by selling your photographs.
+Another great way that you can make money in the Photography business is by selling your photographs.
 The Internet has opened various ways you can make money online.
-Either you can upload them on stock image sites where you would be earning an amount whenever someone uses your photograph or you can license your photograph and sell it to a particular firm, cooperate or magazine for their particular use only.
+Either you can upload them on stock image sites where you would be earning an amount whenever someone uses your photograph or you can license your photograph and sell it to a particular firm, cooperation, or magazine for their particular use only.